havertz2110/havertz2110.github.io/content/posts/Black Bauhinia CTF 2023/index.md

   - 4nh
 ---

 Hello, this is some lines for this Black Bauhinia 2023 contest.
-First, Im extremely hype because me with my bro  `@giappppp`  in  `phis1Ng__` had come third in solving a Misc challenge, and because of its 500 points, it made us to the top 19.
-That challenge was interesting so I will write some for it :D
+First, Im extremely hype because me with my bro  `@giappppp`  in  `phis1Ng__` had come third in solving a Misc challenge, and because of its 500 points, it made us to the top 10 ( not for long but still such an achievement :D).
+That challenge was so so so interesting and therefore, I will write some for it :D

 Im responsible for 2 areas in my team: Misc and Rev(but sadly Rev is only done after the contest, I didnt manage to complete them), and that's all, here we go :D